 Financial assets at fair value through other comprehensive income are recorded at fair value plus acquisition costs at the date of acquisition and subsequently measured at fair value.
 Changes in fair value are reported as a separate component in the consolidated statement of comprehensive income and in the consolidated statement of changes in equity, including the change in fair value resulting from conversion differences of non-cash items of assets at foreign currencies.
-In case of sale of such assets or part of it, the gain or loss is recorded in the consolidated statement of comprehensive income and in the consolidated statement of changes in equity, and the valuation reserve balance for sold assets is transferred directly to retained earnings.
+In case of sale of such assets or part of it, the gain or loss is recorded in the consolidated statement of comprehensive income and in the consolidated statement of sold assets is transferred directly to retained earnings.
 These assets are not subject to impairment testing and dividends received are recognised in the consolidated statement of profit or loss when declared.